gotgenes/jenkins_backup_and_restore/README.md

 ```
 mkdir -p "$JENKINS_HOME"
 cd "$JENKINS_HOME"
-git clone -o upstream git@github:gotgenes/jenkins_configuration_backup_and_restore.git .
+git clone -o upstream git@github.com:gotgenes/jenkins_configuration_backup_and_restore.git .
 ```

-**NOTE**: While you don't need to provide the `-o upstream`, you will probably want to reserve the remote name of `origin` for your own remote repository to which you will push for backup.
+**NOTE**: While you don't need to provide the `-o upstream`, you will probably want to reserve the remote name of `origin` for [your own remote repository to which you will push for backup](#add-your-backup-remote-location).

 ##### Cloning into an existing `JENKINS_HOME`